Table of Contents ×

 Think of TikTok as the party app–bite-sized morsels of catchy content designed to be consumed quickly.

-Again, TikTok videos are quick and easy to create as spontaneous content produced in ordinary surroundings has just as much a chance of cutting through.
+Again, TikTok videos are quick and easy to create as spontaneous content produced in ordinary surroundings has just as much of a chance of cutting through.

 One thing to remember, though.
 You also need to be consistent in creating the content.